 Our chairs and stools are made exclusively in France at NICOLLE®’s only factory, founded in 1913 by Paul-Henry Nicolle in the city of Meaux in the Ile-de-France region.
-Even after all this time, the factory still proudly uses time-honored metalworking techniques.
+Even after all this time, the factory still proudly uses time-honoured metalworking techniques.

-The production line features seven steel presses ranging from 30 to 125 tons of pressure, a line of spot-welding stations and rivet guns, with no automation, so our craftsmen work by hand at every stage in the production process.
+The production line features seven steel presses ranging from 30 to 125 tonnes of pressure, a line of spot-welding stations and rivet guns, with no automation, so our craftsmen work by hand at every stage in the production process.

 A proven manufacturing process

 The first step is cutting the parts that together make up our chairs and stools.
 The bases of our chairs are made from metal strips called feuillards, while flat sheet metal is used for the seats and back supports.